 a) All previous season’s members will be given priority to sign up for a subsequent year and must register and pay the entire season’s fees to secure their membership by such deadline as is set by the Executive.

 b) Fees and acceptable payment method shall be set on an annual basis by the Executive.

 a) Prospective members shall register on the BVTC waitlist to be considered for membership.

 b) Prospective members will be notified if capacity will allow their membership, at which point they will be advised of how to register and the fees due, as well as the deadline for registration and payment of fees.

 c) Failure to register and pay the required fees by the deadline will result in a prospective member being removed from the waitlist.

 d) The Executive retains discretion to address any failure to provide registration and payment by the deadline.

 3. Suspension of members:

-b) Any member who fails to abide by the rules of the Club may, at the discretion of the Executive, be suspended.
+a) Any member who fails to abide by the rules of the Club may, at the discretion of the Executive, be suspended in accordance with the protocol stated in Article I of the Bylaws.
 No refund of fees will be made.

 4. Number of Members